Tyson Foods: Insects

+Sports collaborations

+Since 2024, Tyson has partnered with sports teams, including the Green Bay Packers, the Philadelphia Eagles, the Kansas City Chiefs, the Dallas Cowboys, and the Arkansas Razorbacks to release chicken nugget products with team-specific branding.
+The Arkansas Razorbacks collaboration also included sponsored logos for Tyson and Walmart to appear on the team's football field.

 Corporate charity

-Since 2000, Tyson Foods has donated millions of dollars in cash to help non-profit organizations across the country.
-Forbes named Tyson Foods the second most proportionally generous company for its donations in 2007, totaling 1.6 percent ($8 million) of its annual operating income.
+Since 2000, Tyson Foods has donated millions of dollars in cash to help non-profit organizations throughout the country.
+Forbes named Tyson Foods the second most proportionally generous company for its donations in 2007, totaling 1.6% ($8 million) of its annual operating income.
 Tyson initiated the KNOW Hunger campaign in early 2011 to raise awareness of hunger in the United States.
 After the Joplin, Missouri tornado of 2011, Tyson sent 77,000 pounds of food to the city.
 It also sent 100,000 pounds of food to the communities along the Gulf of Mexico after the April 20, 2010, oil spill.
+In 2012, Tyson donated 38,000 pounds of chicken to Ozarks Food Harvest in the name of the fifth annual McDonald's Cans for Coffee food drive.
 Tyson has supported "Little Free Pantries," and has partnered with the Chicago Urban League for educational programs on misconceptions about SNAP (food stamp) benefits.
-Tyson "pledged to invest $50 million by 2020 in various efforts to fight food insecurity" in 2015.
-The company exceeded that goal, with contributions of over $60 million to start the year 2020.
+During fiscal year 2015, Tyson donated more than 9 million pounds of food.
+Tyson also "pledged to invest $50 million by 2020 in various efforts to fight food insecurity" in 2015.
+The company provided $60 million in bonuses to frontline workers and truck drivers in March 2020 for supporting operations to provide food during the COVID-19 pandemic.

+Tyson has also partnered with Feeding America donating $2.5 million and 2.5 million pounds of protein each year in 2022 and 2023.
+In July 2024, following Hurricane Beryl, Tyson's Meals That Matter disaster relief program provided meals to communities in Houston, Texas.
+In October 2024, Meals That Matter provided meals to Florida and Georgia communities affected by Hurricane Helene.
+In April 2025, the program sent meals to help those impacted by flooding in Kentucky.
+In November 2025, Tyson partnered with McDonald's to donate 40,000 pounds of chicken meat to Ozarks Food Harvest.
 Tyson Foods has made political donations to both major parties.

 Research and development

 In 2007, Tyson created the Tyson Discovery Center, a 100,000 sqft R&D center at their headquarters in Springdale, Arkansas, to work on new products and better packaging.
 They later opened a second Discovery Center in Downers Grove, Illinois.

-As of 2017, Tyson has about 300 employees in R&D.